UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team06-object-generation-from-sketch.md

 ## PyTorch implementation

-We spend most of time using PyTorch to reimplement the algorithm.
+We spent most of time using PyTorch to reimplement the algorithm.
 Our motivation is that many of the research nowadays use PyTorch instead of TensorFlow.
 Writing EdgeGAN with PyTorch helps deploy EdgeGAN with other models (the inpainting model as we initially consider) under same environment, which can be pipelined to complete the whole object replacing work.
+Then we could finetune the pipeline to achieve better results for the generation task.

-However, after rewriting the model, we found there are misaligned behavior in the training loss and our model fails to converge.
-Due to the time constrain, we are not able to debug and tune the whole project.
+However, after finishing rewriting the model, although the architecture of the PyTorch model is perfectly identical to that of the original TensorFlow one, we found there are misaligned behaviors in the training loss and our model fails to converge.
+Due to the time constraint, we are not able to debug and tune the whole PyTorch model.
 Here we list some of the challenges during reimplementation:
 - Many code blocks of EdgeGAN are handwritten, after replacing it with PyTorch models, the bebavior is different.
 - EdgeGAN uses complicated weight initialization and the activation different from case by case.
 We replace them by Xavier initialization and Prelu, which might lead to different result.
 - EdgeGAN has many intrinsic bugs, such as misalignments in API calls lead to use default arguments.
 We are not able to debug all of these misuses.
 - EdgeGAN uses gradient regularization, which we find is too strong.
 We replace it with L2-regularization but this needs parameter tuning.

+The key takeaways are that:
+- Small inconsistency in sub-modules between PyTorch and TensorFlow can cause the model to produce completely different results.
+- It is very difficult to replicate deep neural networks.
+Even though the same architecture can be reproduced, unrevealed hyper-parameters of the original model may cause the replication result to be different.

 Our code of PyTorch implementation can be found on [https://github.com/WaichungLing/EdgeGAN_Pytorch](https://github.com/WaichungLing/EdgeGAN_Pytorch).